cityofaustin/digital-services-style-guide/_words/make-content-easier-to-read.md

 * Become a better you.
 * Our instructors are certified and qualified.

-A better way to write this and give this page context would be:
+A better way to write this and give this content context would be:

 #### Take a Ceramics Class
 Learn hand building techniques for sculpting clay and create beautiful works of art in this 4-week course.
 Beginners are welcome.
 The next class starts March 20.
-Sign up for the [ceramics class here.]
+[Sign up for the ceramics class here.](https://austintexas.gov/page/dac-ceramics)

 ## Design-Agnostic
 A page’s layout will change depending on the size of the user’s device.
 It’s important to not include any language that references an item’s position on a page to ensure the content doesn’t conflict with what the viewer is seeing on their device.